sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 Population parameters and sample statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Okay.
-Setting aside the thorny methodological issues associated with obtaining
+Setting aside the thorny methodological issues associated with obtaining a
-a random sample, let us consider a slightly different issue.
-Up to this point we
+random sample, let us consider a slightly different issue.
+Up to this point
-have been talking about populations the way a scientist might.
+we have been talking about populations the way a scientist might.
 To a
 psychologist a population might be a group of people.
 To an ecologist a
 population might be a group of bears.
 In most cases the populations that
 scientists care about are concrete things that actually exist in the real